Correcting Grain-Errors in Magnetic Media: Grain-Error Code Constructions

 In \cite{artyom}, a single-grain code construction was given that produced codes of length $n=2^m-1$ with $\frac{2^{n}}{n+1} + 2^{\frac{(n-1)}{2}}$ codewords where $m$ is a positive integer.
-In \cite{arya}, a single-grain code construction was enumerated that resulted in codes of length $n$ where $n=2^r$ (where $r$ is a positive integer), that contained $\frac{2^n}{n}$ codewords.
+In \cite{arya}, a single-grain code construction was proposed that resulted in codes of length $n$ where $n=2^r$ (where $r$ is a positive integer) that contained $\frac{2^n}{n}$ codewords.

 Our construction extends for any $n$ (via the set $\cA = \mathbb{Z}_n$).
-When $n$ is a power of $2$, Construction~\ref{grain-construct} produces codes with the same cardinality as \cite{arya}.
+When $n$ is a power of $2$, Construction~\ref{grain-construct} produces codes with the same cardinality as the codes presented in \cite{arya}.
 Furthermore, for codes of length $n$ where $n$ is not a power of $2$, Construction~\ref{grain-construct} provides codebooks with cardinalities strictly greater than $\frac{2^n}{n}$ by Corollary~\ref{cor:singlemincard}.

 Since, for large $n$,

 Construction~\ref{grain-construct} improves upon the state of the art when $n$ is not a power of $2$ and $n \geq 15$.